Tag Manager

 NaviLens

-NaviLens is an accessible wayfinding technology that helps blind and low-vision students, employees, and visitors independently navigate Cal Poly’s campus by instantly accessing location-based information using a smartphone.
+NaviLens is an accessible wayfinding technology and digital signage that helps blind and low-vision students, employees, and visitors independently navigate Cal Poly’s campus by instantly accessing location-based information using a smartphone.
+In 2023, the Disability Resource Center initiated a pilot to encourage adoption of NaviLens in locations across campus.

 How NaviLens Works

-NaviLens uses high-contrast, colorful codes placed around campus that can be detected by a smartphone without needing to aim, focus, or scan closely.
+NaviLens uses high-contrast, colorful codes (or tags) placed around campus that can be detected by a smartphone without needing to aim, focus, or scan closely.

 2. Open the app and point the phone generally forward — no precise alignment is required.

-3. The app automatically detects nearby NaviLens codes, even from several meters away.
+3. The app automatically detects nearby NaviLens codes (or tags), even from several meters away.

 4. Information is delivered through audio, visual, or vibration feedback, based on user settings.